Pheobe Patterson Pine on the archery podium at Tokyo 2020

 Each event includes a ranking round where each archer shoots 72 arrows (12 ends of six arrows each) before the archers enter the elimination rounds.

-At Tokyo 2020, there will be six archery competitions for individual competitors and three team events.
+There are six archery competitions for individual competitors and three team events.
 Athletes, who use recurve or compound bows, compete in either the W1 or Open class.

 In some events the top performers in the ranking round will receive a bye in the first elimination round, because of the number of entries.